 The poppy reminds us of sacrifices made – both past and present.
 Poppies were the first flowers that grew in the battlefields of Flanders in Belgium during World War One and are a symbol of remembrance and hope.

 Poppy Day has been a part of the New Zealand calendar since 1922, making it one of the oldest nationwide appeals, and is usually held each year on the Friday before Anzac Day.
-This year, we're getting our poppies ready for Friday 21st April, 2017.

 Find out more about how your donation to the RSA helps those in our service community.